 Check your soil

-There are many things we can do to alter the structure of the soil.
-The only problem is they tend to be either slow to make change or expensive in terms of labour or monetary cost, such as ripping the soil, adding gypsum, adding organic matter, and growing green manure crops.
+There are many things we can do to change the structure and nature of the soil on a site.
+The only problem is they tend to be either slow to make change or expensive.

 Grab a soil testing kit and see what you need to do to turn bad soil into good soil.